alecrsf/LPhDWeb/content/home/experience.md

     date_start: '2016-09-19'
     date_end: '2017-06-02'
     description: |2-
-        * Projects: Update of ESS Handbook on quality and metada- ta reports, Eurostat.
+        * Projects: Update of ESS Handbook on quality and metadata reports, Eurostat.
         * The Conversion of national metadata to ESS standards, AGRI Animal production (Meat and livestock statistics), Eurostat.

   - title: Consultant